 - progress all transactions for the previous month to the card supervisor, allowing enough time for the transactions to be approved by the 13th day of the current month (excluding gazetted holidays and mandatory closure periods)

-dispute unauthorised transactions (DoE employees only) as soon as possible by emailing a completed Customer Investigation Request for Disputed Corporate Card Transactions (DoE employees only) to CCU within 60 days of the date of the transaction
+dispute unauthorised transactions (DoE employees only) as soon as possible by completing a Corporate card enquiry form, selecting 'Disputing a transaction' and attaching a completed Investigation Request for Disputed Corporate Card Transactions (DoE employees only) to CCU within 60 days of the date of the transaction

 - retain all original documentation relating to each transaction in accordance with the department’s record keeping requirements (DoE employees only)

-- The card supervisor must review all reconciled transactions in OneSchool/Promaster by the 13th day of the current month (excluding gazetted holidays and mandatory closure periods) and verify that:
+- The card supervisor must review all reconciled transactions in OneSchool/ExpenseMe Pro by the 13th day of the current month (excluding gazetted holidays and mandatory closure periods) and verify that:

 - all purchases are reasonable and legitimate business expenses and in keeping with the Appropriate and ethical use of public resources policy

 - readable copies of valid tax invoices/receipts are attached to the reconciliation to substantiate that transactions are legitimate